Kewejuankenobie/Rubik-s-Cube/README.md

 3/8 Now Rotated sides affect original cube matrix.
 The cube can do every move now with text based input

-3/10 Moved Puzzle into a seperate python file
+3/10 Moved Puzzle into a seperate python file, debating what module to use for 3d Graphics PyGame, x3d, pyopengl, matplotlib, vector